-Students in the B.A. in Government and Public Policy program will meet the University of Baltimore Information Literacy requirement by successful completion of:
+Students in the B.A. in Government and Public Policy program will meet the University of Baltimore Information Literacy requirement by successful completion of one of the following:

-• IDIS 110: Introduction to Information Literacy.
+- GVPP 408: Methods in Government and Public Policy - IDIS 110: Introduction to Information Literacy.